vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 The downloaded data needs to be converted to
 [the JSON format expected by Vespa](../reference/document-json-format.html).

-We use this small [python](https://www.python.org/) script to traverse the dataset track files and create a JSONL formatted feed file with Vespa put operations.
+We use a [python](https://www.python.org/) script to traverse the dataset track files and create a JSONL formatted feed file with Vespa put operations.
 We will introduce the schema to be used with this feed in the next section.
 The dataset contains some duplicates which we remove based on the combination of artist name and title.

 <pre style="display:none" data-test="file" data-path="create-vespa-feed.py">
 import os